Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 There will also be game mechanics that will help prevent any obvious dominant game-strategies from developing:
 1. Too many enemies alive will cause the Catalyst to "armor-up" preventing damage
-2. Too many enemies in the arena will cause the [Frenzy](./#frenzy) to increase exponentially pretty much guaranteeing a quick death
+2. Too many enemies in the arena will cause the [Frenzy](./#frenzy) to increase exponentially
 3. [Protector](./#protector) enemies will start spawning in later levels, protecting spawner portals and forcing the player's focus onto another target

 ### Frenzy